Team-focused training that merges biology and engineering and fosters entrepreneurial skill to move lab discoveries to the field or market.

 - Science Communication training and practice integrated into the Product Design & Entrepreneur Course and workshops for communication to specialized and lay audiences (throughout).

-- 2+ trainee projects guided by mentors from biology and engineering with Advisory Board input.
+- Funded 2+ trainee teams are guided by mentors from biology and engineering with Advisory Board input.
+Active participation.

 - Industrial internship selected with PI and program guidance (PhD, Year 3 or 4; MS as feasible).